 Transferring to Augustana

-Contact our transfer coordinators:
+Contact our transfer coordinator:

 Augustana's transfer process makes it easy and affordable to earn your bachelor's degree at this top-tier, residential liberal arts college.

 To transfer, you need a minimum grade-point average of 2.5, and at least 12 transferable credit hours.
 To graduate from Augustana College, you will earn at least 60 credits at Augustana, with at least 24 credits in the final coursework of your major field.
 All graduating seniors have a total of at least 123 credits.

 1. Contact the Office of Admissions to speak with a transfer coordinator: (800)798-8100 x7341

 2. Send your unofficial transcripts and plan a visit to campus to discuss your credits and transferring options.

 3. Apply to Augustana by completing the transfer student application process

 We strongly encourage all students to visit our campus for a personal interview.
 This can be on any day of your choosing Monday - Friday, 8:30 a.m. - 4:30 p.m.
 During your visit, you have the opportunity to meet with an admissions counselor, have your transcripts evaluated by an academic advisor (provided we receive a copy of your transcripts one week prior to your visit), tour our campus, and meet with a financial assistance counselor.
 You may also specify an interest in speaking with faculty or coaches while you are here.
 To schedule your visit to campus, complete the online form or contact our Campus Visit Coordinator at 309-794-7341 or 800-798-8100.

 To be transferable, courses taken at another institution need not be exactly comparable to courses offered at Augustana, but should be in an academic program and at a level that is normally applicable to an Augustana liberal arts degree.
 A stricter criterion of comparability may be applied for a course to fulfill a general graduation requirement or a requirement for a major.*